rdsilver/neural-playground/README.md

 Timer Neurons ignore inbound action potentials and just continue do activate every X seconds.

 This is a WIP and new features will be added along side a better GUI.
 You can track what is being worked on in the github ISSUES.
-Feel free to add your own neurons and give me a pull request.
+Feel free to add your own neurons / work on other features and give me a pull request.